sql-machine-learning/elasticdl/doc/parameter_server.md

 **Note**

-We could implement the kv store by ourselves, or we could use some already solution, such as redis.
+We could implement the kv store by ourselves, or we could use some existing solution, such as redis.

 ## Worker